Interview with William Shatner: the Unxplained explained

 William Shatner: I've never seen a ghost.
 I've never seen a UFO.
 I once spent seven days in the confluence of three mountains in the Himilayas, waiting while we were shooting some film.
 I slept outside, in a sleeping bag, waiting for enlightenment.
 And on the seventh day, we were packing up to go and enlightenment hit me.
 And that was.
 I don't need to be here to be enlightened, I could be enlightened anywhere.
 And that was my enlightenment.'

 If you want to hear more of Shatner's words of wisdom in real life he is bringing his Shatner Live show to the UK in March.
 The show comprises a screening of a Wrath of Khan, and a live Q&A after the film where Shatner will talk about the film and the world of Star Trek.

-The latest addition to the Star Trek universe is new TV series, Picard coming in 2020.
-Patrick Stewart will reprise his role as the eponymous former Starfleet captain having one last celestial adventure.
+The latest addition to the Star Trek universe is new TV series, Picard.
+Patrick Stewart reprised his role as the eponymous Starfleet captain having one last celestial adventure.

 Star Trek was first broadcast in 1966, over 50 years ago and still there are new iterations of the show as with Picard, Discovery and upcoming films.
 It is peculiar that one series should have such longevity and such long-lasting popularity across the generations.

 William Shatner: 'All the Star Trek series are evidence of the hope that life will continue to exist hundreds of years in the future.
 The fact of the matter is, there is every liability, given global warming that life as we know it will not.
 People take hope from the existence of a show that says, "We will be alive and well".
 We need to work on being alive and well today.
 That's the message of Star Trek as well.'